FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Methods

 The DAG nodes are processed by the Fragment GNN in a manner that is similar to Equation~\ref{eq:gine_update}.
 After $L_2$ layers of processing, a small output MLP is applied to each node embedding $\bar{h}_n^{(L_2)}$, producing a $2j+1$ dimensional vector representing the unnormalized logits for $P_{\theta}(n,f_n^i)$ for each $i \in \cb{-j,\hdots,j}$.
 The other latent distributions in Section~\ref{ss:probabilistic_modelling} are calculated from the joint through normalization, marginalization, and application of Bayes Theorem.

-While performing model ablations (see Appendix~\ref{s:model_ablations}), we discovered that edge information could be omitted without degradation in performance, allowing for 2x faster training and inference.
-As a result, the experiments in Section~\ref{s:experiments} use a variant of $g_{\theta}^{FRAG}$ that excludes the neighbourhood aggregation term from the GINE update.
+After performing model ablations (see Appendix~\ref{ss:model_ablations}), we discovered that edge information could be omitted without degradation in performance, allowing for faster training and inference.
+As a result, the experiments in Section~\ref{s:experiments} used a variant of $g_{\theta}^{FRAG}$ that excludes the neighbourhood aggregation term from the GINE update, effectively acting as a node-wise MLP.